-The Latest Update to Sponsored Brands
+Creative Editing: Latest Update to Amazon Sponsored Brands Ads

 It’s been a long time coming.
 Ever since Sponsored Brand ads became a thing, we quickly realized that the inability to edit ads was a problem.

 The week of April 20th, Amazon sent an email announcing a new feature that allows sellers to edit the creative of Sponsored Brand ads.
+With this update, Amazon advertising is far more powerful, and with power comes a great… bag of cash!

 Sellers will be able to deliver the existing campaign until the edited version is approved.